noellymadeleine/CustomerChurnPred/README.md

 ### Encoding of categorical descriptors

 Encoding variables is important to represent categorical data in a format that can be effectively used by machine learning algorithms.
 In the case of gender, encoding it as numerical values (e.g., 0 for male, 1 for female) allows algorithms to interpret and process the data.
 This conversion enables the algorithms to identify patterns and relationships in the data that can be used for making predictions or classifications.
 By encoding variables, we make the data more accessible and compatible with machine learning techniques, improving the overall accuracy and effectiveness of the models.

-### Min-Max scaling
-Scaling is important in machine learning to ensure variables are on a similar scale.
-Min-Max scaling, or normalization, transforms data to a fixed range (e.g., 0-1).
-It preserves relative relationships between data points, benefits non-Gaussian distributions, and improves algorithm performance and convergence.
-Scaling eliminates bias from variables with larger magnitudes and facilitates accurate predictions.

 **In a real-world scenario, it is often beneficial to engineer new variables by combining existing variables to capture more complex relationships and improve predictive power.
 However, for the purpose of this demonstration project, we will focus on utilizing the variables that are already available in the dataset without introducing additional engineered variables.**